mheap/nexmo-developer/_documentation/en/tools/prism.md

 ### Request a Specific Response

-Our APIs can return error responses in some situations, and it can be difficult (or just annoying) to recreate those error situations on the live platform.
+Our APIs can return error responses in some situations, and it can be difficult (or plainly annoying) to recreate those error situations on the live platform.
 Using Prism gives an opportunity to test applications against all the possible responses.

 Some of our API specs have error responses described in detail, and you can use the name of the response to ask Prism to return it.